Café Castro

 Planning Your Visit

 Café Castro is located at 2811 Cerrillos Rd, Santa Fe, NM 87507, on a commercial stretch that is easily accessible by car and within reach of the city's main visitor zones without requiring a dedicated expedition.
-Given the neighborhood-facing nature of the address, walk-in dining is likely viable outside of peak weekend hours, though the absence of published booking information means confirming before a special trip is advisable.
+The restaurant is walk-in friendly.
 This is the kind of address that rewards spontaneous visits during off-peak hours rather than formal reservation planning.

 Where the Accolades Land